The restaurants worth the trip in Budapest. bistros, neo-classics, neighbourhood favourites, and the rooms locals book first.

 essência ★ 4.5

-Essencia on Sas utca holds one Michelin star for Portuguese chef Tiago and his Hungarian wife Eva, a small warm room cooking Portuguese-Hungarian tastings in Budapest.
+Essencia on Sas utca holds one Michelin star for Portuguese chef Tiago and his Hungarian wife Eva, a small warm room cooking Portuguese-Hungarian tastings.

 Signature: Portuguese-Hungarian tasting, Bacalhau course